Free Kitchen Hacks eBook

 Common Substitutes for Eggs

-Note: Just because there isn’t eggs in this cookie dough, does not necessarily mean that the dough is safe to eat raw.
+Note: Just because there aren’t eggs in this cookie dough, does not necessarily mean that the dough is safe to eat raw.
 Raw flour poses similar risk of containing bacteria and causing food-borne illness.

 In these eggless chocolate chip cookies, the cornstarch stops the cookies from spreading too much, binding them together and giving them a luxurious chewy texture with a soft middle and slightly crispy edges.